 We also felt that edge support – while adequate – could be marginally better for sitting on the side of the bed for longer periods of time.
 For sleeping, though, edge support was fine.
 We don’t have any complaints about sagging edges or rolling off while we slept.

-Helix Midnight mattress: user reviews
+Helix Midnight mattress review: customer reviews

 We highly rate the Helix Midnight mattress, but mattresses are subjective – you’ll have a different experience depending on your height, weight, sleeping style and a range of other factors.
 So to build a more rounded picture of what this mattress is like to sleep on, we researched hundreds of user reviews online to see what other people say about the Helix Midnight.